AHeroicLlama/Mappalachia/README.md

 #### Legal/Disclaimer

 Mappalachia is provided as a non-commercial, free tool solely for the benefit of players of Fallout 76.
 Mappalachia and its creator are neither affiliated with - nor endorsed by - ZeniMax Media or any of its subsidiaries including Bethesda Softworks LLC.
 Game assets including but not limited to images, characters, names and other core game data used for mapping are extracted from a purchased copy of Fallout 76 and are shared here with the game's community in good faith.<br/>
-Any game data shared here is done so with the explicit purpose of making maps for the benefit of the community, and great care has been taken to minimise such data so that it cannot be reconstructed in any meaningful way.<br/>
+Any game data shared here is done so with the explicit purpose of making maps for the benefit of the community, and great care has been taken to minimize such data so that it cannot be reconstructed in any meaningful way.<br/>
 If you have any concerns or queries, please direct them to mappalachia.feedback@gmail.com